youwe-tutorials/dbq/Draft/ProposolGitHub.md

 Followings will be the benefits to attendees of the workshop:

-1. Learn to manage version control of every document easily, making it easy to explore the changes that occurred to it at different time points.
+1. Learn to manage version control of every document easily, making it easy to explore the changes that occurred to it at different points of time.

-1. Learn to keep all files necessary for a particular project in a central repository, and give access to autorise persons, with tracking ability.
+1. Learn to keep all files necessary for a particular project in a central repository, and give access to autorised persons, with tracking ability.
 In that central repository team members can add in their documents the required images, links, graphs, etc.

 1. Learn to review other people’s documents, add comments to certain lines or the overall document, and suggest changes.

 1. Learn maintain online backup of data.
 Everyone who has rights can access the data.

 1. Learn the ways to reduce ussage of computer resources.